-- (a) Difference between background radiation and source contribution falls within normal variation of background values, and all are consistent with zero.
-Because these values are the difference between relative large numbers, each having fluctuations, negative numbers may occur. - (b) Standard from U.S. Energy Research and Development Administration Manual, Chapter 0524, 500 mrem per year. - (c) Station out of service. - (d) Owing to uncertainties in the neutron spectrum at the site boundary, and in the assignment of a quality factor, the neutron dose may be overestimated by a factor of 2 (see text).
+(a) Difference between background radiation and source contribution falls within normal variation of background values, and all are consistent with zero.
+Because these values are the difference between relative large numbers, each having fluctuations, negative numbers may occur.

+(b) Standard from U. S. Energy Research and Development Administration Manual, Chapter 0524, 500 mrem per year.

+(c) All other stations out of service due to heavy construction (see text).

+(d) Owing to uncertainties in the neutron spectrum at the site boundary, and in the assignment of a quality factor, the neutron dose may be overestimated by a factor of two (see text).